 The primary health care workforce has an important role in the prevention, early intervention, and treatment of substance use issues.
-With prescription drugs such as opioids, antipsychotic medicines and sedative hypnotics having the potential to displace the demand for illicit drugs (Roche 2013), primary care workers, such as general practitioners, may be required to play a more important part in the AOD sector.
 However, it has been noted that AOD is not a particularly popular area of medicine (NSDC GP Working Group 2019) and this can impact on the care provided to people with substance use concerns.